 More information on the Canarikan name (and its variants) can be found in transcriptions of old 18th and 19th century Kittian records from the St Thomas Middle Island parish compiled by Vere Oliver Langford in 1915.
 The name (as both a surname, and later, as a middle name) appears in several ways in the parish registers:

 The baptism, marriage, and death records make it possible to create a hypothetical family tree that goes from my husband’s great-great-grandmother Ann Francis Catherine Maillard (the mother of John Nicholas Faxivo and Frederick Francis Canarakin, who married William Mallalieu in 1853) back to the John Cannarican who lived in St Kitts in 1707:

 The dotted lines indicate a possible/probable family link that isn’t explicitly documented in the parish records.
 Records in the Slave Registers for St Kitts (1817-1834) also provided some hints about family relationships.
 For instance, in the 1828 slave register, Catherine Fasioux is listed as a proprietor holding three enslaved people, with information reported by “M. C. Maillard”, most likely Michael Canarikan Maillard.
-My assumption is that Michael C. Maillard was the father of her child Ann Francis Catherine Maillard, through marriage (or even out of wedlock).
+My assumption is that Michael C. Maillard was the father of her child Ann Francis Catherine Maillard, through marriage or out of wedlock.